Mini-ghost/vorms/docs/api/use-form.md

 ### onInvalid

-This method occurs when the form is submitted with invalid values.
+This is your invalid handler, called when the form is submitted with invalid values.

 ## Returns